ibanity/signature-service/README.md

 ![ibanity API request](./images/ibanity-api-request.png)

 **Make sure to remove the backslashes from the signatureHeader before using it as a header value for your request!**

+## TLS

+TLS will be supported out of the box in the future.
+For now, you should run the service behind your own TLS proxy if needed.
+Be aware that the authorization query parameter and the payload will be passed over HTTP unencrypted if the service is used without TLS enabled.